prog4biol/pfb2019/README.md

 ## List Comprehensions ##

+@sep add material to cover these

 # More complex data structures

+@sep see data structures section later

 You can nest any data type inside any other type.
 This lets you build multidimensional data tables easily.